devOpifex/component/README.md

 1. Generating scoped (namespaced) CSS and JavaScript code.
 2. Places all the code for a module in a single file.
-3. Bounds CSS, and JavaScript of a module to it
+3. Binds CSS, and JavaScript of a module to it

 This is inspired from Vue where one defines a component in a single file.